VrushankPatel/Maxine/README.md

   * **Service Configuration Management**: Added endpoints for setting, getting, and deleting service-specific configurations at `/api/maxine/serviceops/config/*`.
   * **Webhook Notifications**: Added webhook support for real-time notifications on service registry changes.
 Register webhooks via `/api/maxine/serviceops/webhooks/add` and receive POST notifications for register, deregister, and health status changes.
   * **Redis Support**: Added Redis integration for distributed registry storage, enabling multiple Maxine instances to share the same registry data for high availability and scalability.
    * **Service Aliases**: Services can now register with multiple aliases, allowing a single service to be discoverable under different names.
 Use the `/api/maxine/serviceops/aliases/*` endpoints to manage aliases.
+   * **Service Maintenance Mode**: Services can be put into maintenance mode to temporarily exclude them from discovery without deregistering.
+Use the `/api/maxine/serviceops/maintenance` endpoint to set maintenance mode.

 ## Setup for development